 Caster is the angle of the steering axis (the part of the suspension that supports the wheel and tyre assembly).
 Viewed from the side of the vehicle, an imaginary line drawn between the centres of the upper and lower ball joints forms an angle with true vertical; this is defined as caster.

 To settings vary between front and rear wheel drive vehicles.
-In a front wheel drive vehicle, the front wheels try to pull toward each other when the vehicle is in motion, which requires a compensating toe-out setting.
-A rear wheel drive vehicle works just the opposite, necessitating a toe-in setting.
+In a front wheel drive, the front wheels try to pull toward each other when the vehicle is in motion, which requires a compensating toe-out setting.
+A rear-wheel drive vehicle works just the opposite, necessitating a toe-in setting.

 Misalignment and Tyre Wear

 By now you may have concluded that poor tyre wear and misalignment are closely related.
 That of course is true, but what can be done to minimise this condition?

 Many of the above wheel alignment conditions can be easily determined, if you know what to look out for.
 To help with this, take a look at the following chart:

 |Incorrect camber setting||Premature smooth wear on either inside or outside shoulder|